rclone/rclone/docs/content/docs.md

 Defaults to off.

 When the limit is reached all transfers will stop immediately.
+Use `--cutoff-mode` to modify this behaviour.

 Rclone will exit with exit code 8 if the transfer limit is reached.

+### --cutoff-mode=hard|soft|cautious ###

+This modifies the behavior of `--max-transfer` and `--max-duration` Defaults to `--cutoff-mode=hard`.

+Specifying `--cutoff-mode=hard` will stop transferring immediately when Rclone reaches the limit.

+Specifying `--cutoff-mode=soft` will stop starting new transfers when Rclone reaches the limit.

+Specifying `--cutoff-mode=cautious` will try to prevent Rclone from reaching the limit.
+Only applicable for `--max-transfer`

 ## -M, --metadata